include-cpp/include-cpp.github.io/discord/index.md

 Administrators can do everything, including go in every channel.
 They can be contacted with `@admins`.

 Only Administrators can create new channels.
-You can make suggestions for new channels in #meta.
+You can make suggestions for new channels in #meta-discord.

 ### Other Permissions